• Skip to main content

 The Many Ways I Use My FoodSaver Vacuum Sealer To Save Money On Groceries

-Some articles on this site contain affiliate links.
-If you purchase through these links, we may earn a small commission at no additional cost to yourself.
+This post may contain affiliate links.
+If you buy thru these links, we may earn a commission at no additional cost to you.

-foodsaver-vacuum-sealer-by-Tim-Patterson.jpgThe FoodSaver Vacuum Sealer helps you save money on groceries and keep your food fresher longer.
+foodsaver-vacuum-sealer-by-Tim-Patterson.jpgThe Foodsaver Vacuum Sealer helps you save money on groceries and keep your food fresher longer.

-I thought I’d share what I like about the FoodSaver — specifically, the Vac 800 model.
+I thought I’d share what I like about the Foodsaver — specifically, the Vac 800 model.
 It’s the best one I’ve seen to date.

 In a nutshell: By sealing out the air when storing leftovers or fresh meats, you are making your foods last longer in the refrigerator or freezer.